How to Use Perplexity AI with StreetSpring for Business Location Research

 signing a lease here

-Use this when a specific risk factor from StreetSpring deserves current-event investigation.
+Use this when a specific risk factor from StreetSpring deserves a deep, cited investigation.

 StreetSpring's analysis of [ADDRESS], [CITY] for a [BUSINESS TYPE] flags